-Anyone who does not know Jesus Christ as personal Lord and Savior is separated from God with a heart darkened by sin.
-We do not believe that all unbelievers are as sinful as they could be, but that all people sin because they are sinners and none are able to make any credible step toward God on their own.
-The only hope for sin-darkened hearts is God’s gospel grace providing them justification before God through the atoning work and imputed righteousness of Jesus Christ.
+Anyone who does not know Jesus Christ as his personal Lord and Savior is separated from God with a heart darkened by sin.
+We do not believe that all unbelievers are as sinful as they could be, but that all people sin because they are sinners, and none can make any credible step toward God on their own.
+The only hope for sin-darkened hearts is God’s gospel grace providing their justification before God through the atoning work and imputed righteousness of Jesus Christ.

 The desire of every believer should be to make the most of every opportunity to present the gospel to unbelieving people in his or her natural web of relationships (co-workers, friends, neighbors, etc.) as well as unbelieving spouses and/or children of attendees and members of Nor’wood Bible Church.
 Nor’wood Bible Church should be characterized by gospel intentionality as we lovingly connect with unbelievers whom God brings across each member’s path.

 The following is a list verses that are connected to Jesus describing the gospel mission of His followers.

 Matthew 28:16–20 “16 Now the eleven disciples went to Galilee, to the mountain to which Jesus had directed them.
 17 And when they saw him they worshiped him, but some doubted.
 18 And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.
 19 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.’”

 Mark 13:10 “And the gospel must first be proclaimed to all nations.”